 I would never use them in a shower and if you cannot stand without them, I would use some form of shower chair, or bath chair, you could really hurt yourself.

-For Medicare to select equipment for its Durable Medical Equipment category for possible coverage the equipment must meet the following criteria :-
+For Medicare to cover Durable Medical Equipment, the equipment must meet the following criteria :-

 - Durable (can withstand repeated use)